 Double Negatives in English Language

-The use of double negatives in English Language sounds fluent but it changes the meaning of the sentence entirely from negative to positive.
+The use of double negatives in English Language may sound fluent but it changes the meaning of the sentence entirely from negative to positive.
 English language is similar to Algebra because they both have their formulas or structures.
 In the case of double negatives, it is synonymous to product of integers in Mathematics, where the product of two negative integers equals a positive integer.

 How do we avoid this common yet trending mistake?
 You must have heard expressions like these: “I didn’t do nothing”, “I haven’t gone to no party”, “I ain’t eating no vegetables” or “I wasn’t barely able to open the jar”.
 All these expressions may sound like the speaker is denying responsibilities, but no, the speaker has acknowledged doing them all unknowingly.